HomeShark

 Get your full report

-Receive a personalized efficiency score, neighbor comparison, itemized savings opportunities, and every federal and state rebate you qualify for.
+Receive a personalized AI efficiency score, neighbor comparison, estimated savings opportunities, and available federal and state incentives for your home.*

 04 — QUOTES

-Request free quotes from 3 vetted local installers for solar, HVAC, EV chargers, and more.
+Request free quotes from up to 4 vetted local installers for solar, HVAC, EV chargers, and more.
 They compete — you choose the best price.

 Real savings, real homeowners